 One Room at a Time

-Tackle only one room at a time.
+Tackle only one room at a time as you declutter your home.
 This will make your task appear much less daunting and less stressful.
 Avoid moving on to the next room until you’ve completed the last one.
+So try these 7 simple steps to declutter your home – starting now.

 1. Choose the least cluttered room.
 Select a room that you can make good headway in a short amount of time, rather than the most challenging one in the house.
 Once you’ve chosen your room, start early so you have as much time as possible to work on decluttering and organizing.